Ayudante/gtm-consent-state/README.md

 Get the status of the selected agreement type as true or false.

-**Note**: You can also get the status of custom consent types other than the five default consent types.
+**Note**: You can also get the status of custom consent types other than the 7 default consent types.
 However, in this case, **you need to add the custom consent type you want to retrieve to the access_consent permission of the template with read permission**.

+**Note**: In the event of "gtm.init_consent", the value is "undefined".
+In addition, the value will be "false" if it cannot be obtained due to some error (e.g., lack of permissions).